Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches NFIP claims data by state, county, ZIP code, and year range, and specifies the return fields (claim counts, amounts, flood zones, loss years).
-This distinguishes it from sibling tools like fema_search_disasters and fema_query_dataset, as it is specific to NFIP claims.
+The description clearly states the tool searches NFIP claims data by specific fields (state, county, ZIP, year range) and returns specific attributes (claim counts, amounts, flood zones, loss years).
+It distinguishes from siblings like fema_dataframe_query (for SQL aggregation) and fema_dataframe_describe (schema inspection), making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.